"

 • 26% of the combustion energy is converted to mechanical energy so the thermal efficiency isn’t very good

-• Electric motors made modern america, they are used in everything we use everyday to do normal tasks like dishwashers, vacuums, and printers
+• Electric motors made modern America, they are used in everything we use every day to do normal tasks like dishwashers, vacuums, and printers

 • While they are used in everyday life they are also used in larger scaled things like aircraft and cars